 ESOP stands for employee stock ownership plan.
-ESOPs provide a company’s workforce with an ownership interest in the company.
+An ESOP is a retirement plan that provides a company’s workforce with an ownership interest in the company.
 In an ESOP, companies provide their employees with stock ownership, often at no up-front cost to the employees.
 ESOP shares, however, are part of employees’ remuneration for work performed.
 ESOP shares are allocated to employees and may be held in an ESOP trust until the employee retires or leaves the company.
 The shares are then sold.
 ESOPs are regulated by Employee Retirement Income Security Act (ERISA), a federal law that sets minimum standards for investment plans in private industry.

 What is an ESOP?
 Here are seven key points on how ESOPs work: